iscc/iscc-specs/docs/specification.md

 ### Data-ID Component

 For the Data-ID that encodes data similarity we use a content defined chunking algorithm that provides some shift resistance and calculate the MinHash from those chunks.
-To accomodate for small files the first 100 chunks have a ~140-byte size target while the remaining chunks target ~ 6kb in size.
+To accommodate for small files the first 100 chunks have a ~140-byte size target while the remaining chunks target ~ 6kb in size.

 The Data-ID is built from the raw encoded data of the content to be identified.
 An ISCC generating application MUST provide a `data_id` function that accepts the raw encoded data as input.